turbotorni/LSTM-PINNS/README.md

 Among the trained models, significant differences are immediately apparent.
 Notably, the model trained solely on data shows large deviations from the simulated pendulum. **Figure 8** illustrates the pendulum's motion at four different time points (25%, 50%, 75%, and 100% of the total time).
 The simulated motion approximates the real double pendulum movement and serves as the reference for comparing neural network predictions.

+* "Actual Movement" (blue) refers to the position predicted by the conventional ML model.
-* "Data-based" refers to the position predicted by the conventional ML model.
+* "Data-based" (green) refers to the position predicted by the conventional ML model.
-* "Energy Conservation" refers to the model trained with the physical information of energy conservation.
+* "Energy Conservation" (red) refers to the model trained with the physical information of energy conservation.
-* "Lagrange" refers to the model that incorporates the Lagrange formalism.
+* "Lagrange" (purple) refers to the model that incorporates the Lagrange formalism.

 <img width="688" height="370" alt="image" src="https://github.com/user-attachments/assets/9b5a85df-8d71-4550-9c79-fe35ae70a263" />